Fanghornn/jean-massatv2/README.md

 ## Debug

-To enable debugging working environement, just set the config.dev value to true in config.js file in the root directory.
+To enable a debug working environement, just set the config.dev value to true in config.js file in the root directory.

 #### Have fun